 Instantly changing position

-You can change the position of a gameobject instantly using the Unity transform function.
-All you need to do is to set the new position as the object’s transform.
+You can change the position of a game object instantly using the Unity transform function.
+All you need to do is to set the new position as the object’s position.
 In the code below, we are using a simple timer to wait for some time before changing position.

-All the movement script are inside the Update method as we need to continuously move till the destination is reached.
+All the code related to movement, are inside the Update method as we need to continuously move the object, till the destination is reached.

 Create a new script and copy the following code to the object you want to move.
 Remember to keep the script name and the class name same.